spacecloud-io/space-docs/content/storage/database/data-modelling/quick-start.md

 It means Space Cloud has created foreign keys for us which helped us maintain the integrity of the relation.

 Great!
 You have just learned the basics of data modelling in Space Cloud.
-The next steps would be to take a deep dive into all the [field types and directives](/essentials/data-modelling/types-and-directives) or learn [modelling relations](/essentials/data-modelling/relations) in detail.
+The next steps would be to take a deep dive into all the [features of data modelling](/storage/database/data-modelling/supported-features) or learn [modelling relations](/storage/database/data-modelling/relations) in detail.